SAP/openui5-docs/docs/JSDoc_Visibility_Tags_b0d5fe2.md

 1\) There’s no compatibility promise for `ui5-restricted` APIs.
 However, before introducing incompatible changes the owner is expected to announce them to the listed stakeholders, so that all affected parties can cooperate to achieve a smooth migration.
  2\) Any potential new usage should be discussed with the owner first, then the stakeholder information should be updated, and only then should the API be used.

-Be sure to document at least your public and protected methods with JSDoc and mark them as `@public` or `@protected`.

 If more than one of the above tags is used, the last one wins.